Have a wonderful Holiday Season and a happy New Year! December 23rd is the last day of our 2017 season. Villa Tatra will be closed in January 2018.

 When to visit

-We are open on Thursday and Friday for dinner between 5 and 9 p.m. and Saturday and Sunday for dinner from 4 until 9 p.m.
+We are open on Friday for dinner between 5 and 9 p.m. and Saturday and Sunday for dinner from 4 until 9 p.m.
 (Reservations are recommended.)
-The business hours will be changed again in September.
+The business hours will be changed again in December.
 In winter and spring when our business hours may vary, we are always ready to host your special event or private party on Friday and Saturday.

 Please give us a call at 303-823-6819 to make your reservation.